intermine/im-docs/docs/system-requirements/software/perl.md

 $ sudo apt-get install libxml-writer-perl libxml-sax-base-perl libxml-perl libxml-filter-saxt-perl libtext-glob-perl
 ```

-To search for a package you can type:
+To search for a package, you can type:

 ```bash
 $ apt-cache search package-name